hzeller/rpi-rgb-led-matrix/utils/README.md

 usage: ./text-scroller [options] <text>
 Takes text and scrolls it with speed -s
 Options:
         -s <speed>        : Approximate letters per second.
+                            Positive: scroll right to left; Negative: scroll left to right (Zero for no scrolling)
-(Zero for no scrolling) -l <loop-count>   : Number of loops through the text. -1 for endless (default) -f <font-file>    : Path to *.bdf-font to be used.
+        -l <loop-count>   : Number of loops through the text. -1 for endless (default) -f <font-file>    : Path to *.bdf-font to be used.
         -x <x-origin>     : Shift X-Origin of displaying text (Default: 0)